sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/accessing-map-data.md

 # Accessing map data

-## Introduction

-A map gets much more interesting, when you can do more things than just clicking, zooming and panning around!
-Because of this you are able to do everything with your map, what the ArcGIS Javascript API allows you to do.
+Map interaction is a key part of any map driven application.
+Things like clicking, zooming and panning allow a diverse engagement with your data. `@sbb-esta/angular-maps` allows you to do everything with your map or 3D scene that can be done using the ArcGIS API for Javascript.

-> You can find a complete overview of the API [here](https://developers.arcgis.com/javascript/latest/api-reference/).
+_You can find a complete overview of the API [here](https://developers.arcgis.com/javascript/latest/api-reference/)._

-In the following steps we will go through an example, on how to use your map in a more complex way.
+The following steps walk you trough a way to on how to access the data of the layers in your map and use the data in your application (and outside of the map).

 ## Sample: Access the underlaying data of a map

-In some cases you want to access the data displayed on the map.
-For example you could list that data in a tabular form, create a chart or whatever you want!
+It's a common task to gain access the data of a map displayed by the WebMap component.
+For example, you could list that datain tabular form, create charts or just use single attribute values for extensive calculations or statistic.

 ### Step 0: Prerequisites

-This sample relies on the sample "Layer filtering".
-So it might be clever to check out this [Sample](/maps/advanced/layer-filtering) first!
+This sample relies on the sample _Layer filtering_.
+So it might be a goode idea to work tgrough this [Sample](/maps/advanced/layer-filtering) first.

-### Step 1: Get the layer of which contains the data you want
+### Step 1: Access the layer containing the desired data

-Get your layer, like we did it in the sample before:
+Get your layer, just like we did in the previous sample.

-_app.component.html_
+_app.component.html_:

 ```html
 <sbb-esri-web-map [portalItemId]="'f2e9b762544945f390ca4ac3671cfa72'" (mapReady)="mapReady($event)">
 </sbb-esri-web-map>
 ```

-_app.component.ts_
+_app.component.ts_:

 ```ts
 @Component({